 This guide shows you how to use file hotspots, risky change detection, and knowledge silo analysis to identify which code patterns lead to incidents, build pre-deployment risk checklists, and improve your post-incident analysis.

-Why High-Churn Code Correlates with Incidents
+Why Does High-Churn Code Correlate with Incidents?

 The Churn-Incident Connection